Bug report #4621

 I'll take a closer look at the repository url on next start.
 Where else would QGis be getting repo urls ?

-#6 Updated by Tim Sutton almost 8 years ago
+#6 Updated by Tim Sutton over 8 years ago

 Borys Jurgiel wrote: